GaneshNaykawadi/GaneshNaykawadi/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ganesh Naykawadi.
 =========================================================================================================================================

-Full-Stack .NET Developer
+Full-Stack .NET Developer.
 -------------------------

 I'm a dynamic and skilled Full-stack .NET Developer from Pune, India with over 4 years of hands-on experience.
 My expertise spans front-end and back-end development, allowing me to deliver seamless and robust solutions.
 Equipped with a deep understanding of front-end and back-end development, I thrive in building robust and scalable web applications.
 My passion for coding, combined with my problem-solving skills and dedication to clean code allow me to deliver high-quality solutions that exceed client expectations.
 Let's collaborate and bring your ideas to life!

-* 🌍  I'm based in Pune, Maharashtra, IN
+* 🌍  I'm currently lives in Pune, Maharashtra, IN.
-* 🖥️  See my portfolio at [website link](http://www.ganeshnaykawadi.tech)
+* 🖥️  See my portfolio here [website link](http://www.ganeshnaykawadi.tech)
 * ✉️  You can contact me at [ganeshnaykawadi@gmail.com](mailto:ganeshnaykawadi@gmail.com)
 * 🚀  I'm currently working on [ProError Software Solutions](http://www.proerrors.com/)
-* 🧠  I'm learning .NET Framework, Javascript, Angular, MongoDB
+* 🧠  I'm learning .NET Framework, Javascript, Angular, MongoDB.
-* 🤝  I'm open to collaborating on .NET Projects
+* 🤝  I'm open to collaborating on .NET Projects.
 * ⚡  Fun fact "Programming is the closest thing we have to magic, where a few lines of code can bring imagination to life."

 <a href="https://www.github.com/ganeshnaykawadi" target="_blank" rel="noreferrer"><img